Alex McGarry

 BIOGRAPHY

-She has won several awards including best in show, chosen by the general public, at Mottisfont Abbey, Hampshire from over 200 exhibits, and the Fine Art Trade Guild's national award: Up and Coming Artist of the Year 2019.
+Alex has won several awards including best in show: chosen by the general public, at Mottisfont Abbey, Hampshire from over 200 exhibits.
+She was crowned winner of the prestigious Fine Art Trade Guild's national award for Up and Coming Artist of the Year 2019, and in 2023 she was appointed Artist in Residence at The Hawk Conservancy Trust which promotes education, protection and conservation of birds of prey in the UK and abroad.